NBA dress code: Opposition

 Critics such as Allen Iverson, Stephen Jackson and Paul Pierce claimed that the dress code would not change a person's character regardless of what type of clothing they wore, and that associating hip-hop style of dress with crime or a bad image is racist.
 Allen Iverson, well-known for his tattoos, du-rags, and chains was seen as the main target in the change in dress code.
 Iverson said, "the dress code is not who I am and doesn't allow me to express myself."
 Rod Benson wrote that, as a prospect in the D-League in 2006, the dress code created a financial burden for him.

 Many NBA and non-NBA sports figures also claimed that it targeted young black males and hip-hop culture.
 Many NBA players are sponsored by rappers and casual wear brands such as Nike, Adidas, Puma and Converse.

+The NBA's policy change was widely seen as a critique of Black culture and represented the NBA's discomfort with any hip-hop aesthetics - a key component to NBA culture and fashion.
+Many protested the NBA policy change and felt that Allen Iverson was the center of this attack.
+Iverson was famously known for his tattoos, braids, hip-hop style, and expressive outfits prior to games.

+In an interview done with Allen Iverson, Iverson stated, "David Stern and the rest of the NBA were like, 'No,' because it was all right when I was doing it," Iverson recalled.
+"But then everyone else said, 'OK, if he can do that, we can do this.'
+You see Kobe coming in with diamond chains and baggy clothes, and everyone started doing it.
+Then the league was like, ‘Hold on, we’ve got to do something about that.'"

+While the NBA fashion policy change was put into place to discourage players from wearing expressive outfits and to reshape the views on the NBA, it ultimately created a fashion renaissance and instead, reshaped the world of fashion, not just in the NBA.

 NBA Remarks

 Following the input of the NBA dress code, SLAM reached out to the NBA regarding the new rule.
 Specifically asking, "There's lots of conversation in our office this am, as well on social media, about whether or not the NBA still has an official dress code.
 Is there any official word from the League?"
 In response to SLAM's question, the NBA replied after a long six hours, simply stating, "Yes, we have a dress code."